wp-plugins/foliopress-wysiwyg/readme.txt

 = I get 'Toolbar set "Foliovision" doesn't exist' error message when I edit a post. =

 Since 0.9.14, this message should not appear.
-If it does, you can send us the source HTML of your editing page and we will see what failed.
+If you just updated you plugin, make sure you clear your browser cache properly and then reload the editing page.

 == Changelog ==